-THE ANNUAL GENERAL MEETING OF SHAREHOLDERS (THE "MEETING") OF ALARIS ROYALTY CORP. ("ALARIS") WILL BE HELD THE 6TH DAY OF MAY, 2015 AT 3:00 P.M.
+THE ANNUAL GENERAL MEETING OF SHAREHOLDERS (THE "MEETING") OF ALARIS ROYALTY CORP. ("ALARIS") WILL BE HELD THE 11TH DAY OF MAY, 2016 AT 11:00 A.M.
 AT THE HOTEL LE GERMAIN, 899 CENTER STREET SW, CALGARY, ALBERTA AND WILL HAVE THE FOLLOWING PURPOSES:

-- 1. To receive and consider the financial statements of Alaris for the year ended December 31, 2014 and the Auditor's report on those statements (the "Financial Statements"); - 2.
+- 1. To receive and consider the financial statements of Alaris for the year ended December 31, 2015 and the Auditor's report on those statements (the "Financial Statements"); - 2.
 To fix the number of directors to be elected at seven (7) members; - 3.
 To elect the Board of Directors; - 4.
-To appoint the Auditor of Alaris for fiscal year ending December 31, 2015; - 5.
+To appoint the Auditor of Alaris for fiscal year ending December 31, 2016; - 5.
 To transact any other business properly before the meeting as may properly be brought before the meeting or any adjournment(s) thereof.

 The specific details of the matters proposed to be put before the Meeting are described in the Information Circular accompanying and forming part of this Notice.
-A copy of the Financial Statements have been mailed to Shareholders (as a part of the annual report) who requested such mailing in accordance with applicable securities laws and have been filed under Alaris' profile on SEDAR.
+A copy of the Financial Statements and Management Discussion and Analysis for the year ended December 31, 2015 have been mailed to Shareholders who requested such mailing in accordance with applicable securities laws and have been filed under Alaris' profile on SEDAR.

-Shareholders who own Common Shares of Alaris as at March 23, 2015 (the "Record Date") will be entitled to vote at the meeting.
-The number of eligible votes that may be cast at the Meeting is 32,175,921 being the total number of Common Shares outstanding on the Record Date.
+Shareholders who own Common Shares as at the end of business on April 6, 2016 (the "Record Date") will be entitled to vote at the meeting.
+The number of eligible votes that may be cast at the Meeting is 36,302,736 being the total number of Common Shares outstanding on the Record Date.